asm-compendium/asm-compendium.github.io/content/docs/barrel-shifter.md

   </div>
 </div>

-As this does not add any cycles to aritmatic instructions it can be used to eliminate the cycles used by most shift instructions.
+As this does not add any cycles to aritmatic instructions, it can be used to eliminate the cycles used by most shift instructions.